 Samuels scored 10 points on 5 of 6 shooting from the floor in the first quarter on the way to finishing one point shy of her career high of 23 points.
 She added four rebounds in just 20 minutes Friday and improved her season field goal percentage to .711.

-UW-Oshkosh's Chloe Pustina chipped in nine points and four assists while Erin Vande Zande had six points off the bench and starter Olivia Campbell contributed three points to go along with a team-leading six rebounds, five assists and two steals.
+UW-Oshkosh's Chloe Pustina chipped in nine points and four assists while Erin Vande Zande had six points off the bench.
+Starter Olivia Campbell contributed three points to go along with a team-leading six rebounds, five assists and two steals.

 The Titans shot 44.3 percent (27-61) from the field, 30.8 percent (8-26) from 3-point range and 71.4 percent (10-14) at the free throw line.
 UW-Oshkosh, which has now made a program record-tying 192 3-pointers on the year, held advantages of 43-36 in rebounds, 22-4 in assists, 8-9 in turnovers, 4-3 in blocks and 6-3 in steals.